OfficeDev/office-dev-program-docs/docs/office-365-dev-program-get-started.md

 A suggested next step is to enable release options, which is ideal for receiving the latest Office 365 features as soon as possible.
 For more information, see [Set up the Standard or Targeted release options in Office 365](https://support.office.com/en-us/article/set-up-the-standard-or-targeted-release-options-in-office-365-3b3adfa4-1777-4ff0-b606-fb8732101f47?ui=en-US&rs=en-US&ad=US).

+Delete your profile

+Delete all your events

+## Notes

-## Notes from current way of doing things -- not sure if these still apply
+...from current way of doing things -- not sure if these still apply

 - You must use InPrivate browsing to redeem the code.
 - This offer is a developer sandbox offer, and is not compatible with any other offers.
 For example, you cannot have a paid E5 offer, Visio offer, and this offer all-in-one.